meteor/meteor/content/routing.md

 However, most of the user-facing features of URLs listed above are still relevant for typical Meteor applications.
 Now that the server is not URL-driven, the URL just becomes a useful representation of the client-side state the user is currently looking at.
 However, unlike in a server-rendered application, it does not need to describe the entirety of the user’s current state; it simply needs to contain the parts that you want to be linkable.
 For example, the URL should contain any search filters applied on a page, but not necessarily the state of a dropdown menu or popup.

-## Using Flow Router
+## Installing Flow Router

-To add routing to your app, install the [`kadira:flow-router`](https://atmospherejs.com/kadira/flow-router) package:
+To add routing to your app, install the `kadira:flow-router` package:

 ```
 meteor add kadira:flow-router